REASY/python-free-threading-vs-multiprocessing-benchmarks/data_races/article.md

 x, y = point.xy
 ```

 One read → no torn pair.
+Readers observe either the old tuple or the new tuple because there's only one shared publication point.
+This is consistency, not coordination: if readers/writers need a handoff point ("everyone sees the new value now"), use a lock/condition/queue.

 ### Fix #3 (sexy): double‑buffer and swap

 For the `memcpy()` case:

 - writers write into their own private buffers
-- publish by swapping an index / pointer
+- publish by swapping an index / pointer (atomic + with proper ordering)
 - reader always copies from the published buffer

-This is how you avoid locks in high‑throughput systems without lying to yourself about "atomic memcpy."
+In pure Python you typically still publish that index/pointer with a `Lock`/`Condition` (or a higher‑level primitive).
+Truly lock‑free publication usually means atomics in C.

 ---